Mac OS X for Astrophysicists

 designed for preparing TeX-based documents.
 Alternatively your trusty

-emacs is readily available.
+emacs or whatever is readily available.

 For typesetting equations for